imanuelgittens/ModDev/communicating_effectively/getting_started/exercise1.md

 ####Most Enjoyable Experience
 ---
 About 4 years ago we were just having a regular old boring Sunday until we couldn't take it any more.
 Me, my brother and a few of my friends just randomly got together, bought some bottles of rum, and decided to go to the river to *lime* (liming is the term we use for any social gathering).
 We didn't go to any of the rivers near our houses, we decided to run through a mountain trail to get to a river that was very far from where we live.
-It was one of the most random and best experiences I ever had, we live close to the top of a small mountain in Trinidad so we ran down the slope on the dirt path, dodging branches, holes, bees and whatever else nature threw at us.
+It was one of the most random and best experiences I ever had.
+We live close to the top of a small mountain in Trinidad so we ran down the slope on the dirt path, dodging branches, holes, bees and whatever else nature threw at us.
 When we go to the bottom, we had to walk a good distance on a regular road.
 We drank, got tipsy, sang songs and stopped at random shops to buy snacks and play pool (*billiards*).
 When we got to the river their was about 150 other people there.
 A lot of them were very friendly and invited us to eat from the fireside food they made (Cooking by the river is very common in Trinidad).
-There was also music was playing from people's cars, adding to the festive atmosphere.
+There was also music playing from people's cars, adding to the festive atmosphere.
 When we got to the river we had diving competitions and competitions to see who could jump into the river from the highest point on the adjacent hill.
-After all this, we left the river way too late and had to run back up the mountain dirt path at night with not even the moon out to help us.
+After all this, we left the river way too late and had to run back up the mountain dirt path at night with not even the moon to help us see.
 We scrambled back up the hill using our cell phones screens as lights.
-AFter much struggle I got home and slept like a baby. :)
+After much struggle we all got home and I slept like a baby. :)

 ![Hardcore](https://scontent-mia1-1.xx.fbcdn.net/hphotos-xtl1/v/t1.0-9/1982259_1714839405414948_9070190978763702448_n.jpg?oh=c61ea883aa1894931183baebcb53540f&oe=5709916E)